 Before you can run analytics on your business data, you must transform the data, and to do that, you must load it to a data warehouse that supports big structured and unstructured data analytics.
 Most organizations today chose a cloud data warehouse to load their data.

-Whatagraph allows you to load data from multiple platforms in just three steps.
+Whatagraph allows you to load data from multiple platforms in just four steps.